 There are times on a very long road trip you may not even know what state you’re in and Google Maps isn’t helping you figure out who offers free air.
 Check out FreeAirPump.com and you can easily pull up locations in every state that offer free air for your tires.

-The map is user-generated and is consistently updated as new users find places that will help you fill up for free.
+The map is user-generated and is consistently updated as new users find places that will help them fill up for free.
 But if you’re on two wheels instead of four and need to fill up your bike, the map also includes locations suitable for bike tires.